-Today I would like to share with you my thoughts regarding ingredients.
-Honestly, I'm interested in cosmetics for about 10 years, but the choices I have been making for most of that time were a disaster.
+Honestly, I'm interested in cosmetics for about 10 years, but the choices I have been making for most of that time were such a disaster.

-My philosophy was rather simple.
-I bought cosmetics, that was recommended by the people, who have no competences and knowledge about the ingredients.
-Ok, data were not that greatly available and understandable, especially for people who were under 20.
+My philosophy was relatively simple.
+I bought cosmetics recommended by people who had no competencies and knowledge about the ingredients.
+Ok, 10 years ago, valuable information wasn't that broadly available and understandable.

 The app I am using the most frequently is INCI Beauty.
-Let me introduce you the powerfulness of it:
+Let me introduce you to the powerfulness of it:

 - INCI Beauty allows you to check any individual ingredient or the whole cosmetic.

 - As mentioned above the app scans the barcode.
 However, the name can be provided manually as well.
-In case that given cosmetics has not been reflected in the database yet, you can upload the photos of it (including ingredients) and wait a couple of days for analysis.
+In case that given cosmetic doesn't exist in the database yet, you can upload the photos of it (including ingredients) and wait a couple of days for the analysis.

-- The evaluation of cosmetic is performed on a scale.
-The higher the score, the better component.
-Moreover, the application evaluates each element and provides relevant and detailed information concerning safety, possible allergies, etc. It helps to understand, which substances should we avoid and why are they controversial.
+- As a result, cosmetics are evaluated with scores.
+The higher the score, the better the component.
+What is more, the app evaluates each element and provides relevant and detailed information concerning safety, possible allergies, etc. It helps to understand which substances should be avoided and why.

 - It contains ads, but thanks to them, it is free.

-I have checked my beauty inventory, and I was shocked, angry, and felt relief at the same time.
-Most of these top brands, expensive cosmetics, are so to say crap.
+I have checked my beauty inventory, and I was shocked, angry, and relieved at the same time.
+Most of these top cover brands, are so to say, not satisfactory.
 Now I regret how much money I have spent on the products, which weren't even able to help with any skin issues.
-Homoeopathic amounts of valuable ingredients and an enormous amount of preservatives, microplastics, potentially cancerogenic (or controversial at least) substances, much more generally cheap components are just a few examples.

 Join my Instagram community for more and stay tuned!

-Please note that I am not a cosmetologist, neither dermatologist, so in case of any skin allergies or other health problems–consult every product before usage.
+Please note that I am neither a cosmetologist, nor dermatologist.
 I can't, and I won't take responsibility for the consequences of your choices.

 The post is not sponsored.